 Alex Bickel began his career as a commercial colorist in NYC in 2005.
 He first gained national attention with his 2008 HPA win for the visually arresting launch campaign for the Jaguar XF.
 He founded Color Collective in 2012.

 Alex splits his time between grading commercials and feature films.
-Recent advertising clients include: Apple, Google, Microsoft, Old Navy, NFL, BMW, Verizon and many more.
-Recent feature films include Best Picture Academy Award Winner Moonlight, and two of 2017's biggest hits, The Big Sick and Lady Bird.
+Recent advertising clients include: Apple, Google, Microsoft, FedEx, NFL, BMW, Verizon and many more.
+Recent feature films include Best Picture Academy Award Winner Moonlight, Lady Bird and Mid90s.
+If Beale Street Could Talk is in theaters now..

 Mike moved to New York City from Birmingham, Alabama, in 2011.
 He got his start at Whitehouse Post, and shortly thereafter, discovered he had a passion and critical eye for color grading.
 He worked his way up from the machine room to color assist at Company 3 before joining Color Collective in 2013.